brainfair/awesome-flux-crds/README.md

 ## Repository structure

-The Git repository contains the following top directories:
+The Git repository contains the following top-level directories:

-- **crds** dir contains CRDs folder with various installation method depends on product
+- **crds** Contains the CRDs folder with various installation methods, depending on the product.
-- **bundles** (optionally) you can create bundles folder with bundle specific set of CRDs for EKS/AKS/etc
+- **bundles** (optionally) You can create a bundles folder with a specific set of CRDs for EKS, AKS, etc.

 ```
 ├── crds